testing-cabal/testresources/README.rst

 return a valid resource, or raise an error.
 Error handling hasn't been heavily exercised, but any bugs in this area will be promptly dealt with.

-A sample TestResourceManager can be found in the doc/ folder.
+A sample_ TestResourceManager can be found in the doc/ folder.

 See pydoc testresources.TestResourceManager for details.

+.. _sample: doc/example.py

 testresources.GenericResource
 -----------------------------